 1. Daily morning routine – this may include: prayers, readings, morning chores, daily Mass, breakfast…

-2. Individual Core Subjects: Math, Reading, Composition (IEW or other writing projects), Research (prepare for Oral presentations)
+2. Individual Core Subjects: Subjects that each student works on independently: Math, Phonics, Reading, Composition (IEW or other writing projects), Research (prepare for Oral presentations)

-3. Aquinas Memory review – review all the memory sentences.
+3. Aquinas Memory review – review all the memory sentences as a family

 It boils down to

-Practicing Skills – memory (you only know what you remember or have experienced), reading, writing, thinking, speaking, listening, debating, discussing, BEHOLDING.
-We no longer teach our kids to pay attention and that has led to greater attention deficit.
+Practicing Skills – reading, writing, thinking, speaking, listening, debating, discussing, remembering, and BEHOLDING.
+If we don’t teach our kids to pay attention it will lead to further attention deficits.
 “Behold the Lamb of God!”
 We want to teach them to stop and gaze, behold things that are worthy of beholding.

-At select centers, they may also offer a PARVA (preschool) program and a SCHOLA ALTA (7-12th grade) program.
-Please inquire about these programs. firstname.lastname@example.org
+At select centers, they may also offer a SCHOLA ALTA (7-12th grade) program.
+If interested, please send a request for information to firstname.lastname@example.org